January 15, 2015

 Honeywell Instant Alert

-Winter is here!
-It is important to be ready for what nature throws our way.
+With Winter upon us, it is important to be ready for what nature throws our way.
 OES contracts with an emergency announcement calling service that will notify families of school delays and closures and other emergencies.
 In order to receive these announcements, you must register with Honeywell Instant Alert.
+Learn more.

 Do you want to keep up on what’s happening in the OES dining hall?
 Are you interested in the Bon Appetit story or how Bon Appetit stumbled into sustainability?
 Check us out on Facebook at Bon Appetit @ OES.